jw15/wildflower-finder/README.md

 #### Baseline Model

-* Basic CNN using Keras, trained on 651 categorized and in­-focus photos, taken on my iPhone 6s, representing 11 local wildflower species.
+Basic CNN using Keras with Theano backend, trained on photos taken with my iPhone 6s, representing 11 local wildflower species.
-    * <b>Data</b>: For this model, I was pickier with images than in later attempts (see below); I only included images that were in good focus and removed images that were very similar.
+* <b>Data</b>: For this model, I was pickier with images than in later attempts (see below); I only included images (<i>n</i> = 651) that were in focus and I removed images that were very similar.
 Images were resized to 120 x 90.
+    * n = 651
+    * 11 wildflower species/classes
+    * Images resized to 120 x 90

 * <b>Results</b>: Accuracy was .88.
 Misclassified images were most commonly images confused as penstemon virens (suggesting that I needed more photos of penstemon virens) or images with a lot of foliage.
 This seemed to be due to the relative infrequency of zoomed-out images containing a lot of foliage within the data set, generally.
 To resolve this issue, I considered adding more zoomed-out images or simply using higher resolution images or cropping the images.
 The foliage-related misclassification issue is demonstrated by the images in Figure 1:

     ![](https://cloud.githubusercontent.com/assets/17363251/26746371/55be1a22-47ac-11e7-97c7-4fb6e1cebfa2.png)